clburlison/vendored/README.md

 ```

 ## Credits
-Many thanks to...
+Huge thanks to...
-* the [Google MacOps](https://github.com/google/macops/) team for open sourcing their solution.
+* the [Google MacOps](https://github.com/google/macops/) team for open sourcing their solution
-* [@pudquick](https://github.com/pudquick) for his work on tlsssl so we can patch the native Python 2.7 that comes on macOS.
+* [@pudquick](https://github.com/pudquick) for his work on tlsssl so we can patch the native Python 2.7 that ships on macOS

 This project uses works from: